MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-03-webslate-1.md

 ![A screenshot of a computer Description ](../../../media/mesh-201/014-station-one-front-view.png)

 The station already has an object in place that has some descriptive text and a **Load** button.
-We'll complete the station by adding a WebSlate below the button, and then updating a script graph so that when the user clicks the **Load** button, a non-shared HTML file loads into the WebSlate.
+We'll complete the station by adding a WebSlate below the button and then updating a script graph attached to the **Load** button so that when the user clicks the button, a non-shared HTML file loads into the WebSlate.

 All the WebSlates that we'll be adding and/or working with are contained within the hierarchy of the **MeshWebSlates** GameObject.